Social Structure and Institutions

 Saṅgha (Community of Monastics)

-• Monks: Monks (bhikkhu in Pāli) refers to the male members of the monastic order.
-In order to become a monk, the male is required to complete his time as a novice in a community or with a teacher, and then complete a higher ordination which officiates him as a fully ordained monk.
+- Bhikkhu: The Pāli term bhikkhu, commonly translated as ‘monk,’ refers to a fully ordained male member of the monastic order.
+In order to become a bhikkhu, the male is required to complete his time as a novice, and then complete a higher ordination which officiates him as a fully ordained monk.

-• Nuns: Although the Buddha did establish a female monastic order (nuns or bhikkhunī), the order more or less died out in Theravādin countries nearly a millennium ago.
-This means that women who seek to practise as monastics in this tradition in many cases follow a training of eight or ten precepts as part of their ordination (equivalent to novice ordination), and as such, are not as recognised or supported as their male counterparts.
+- Bhikkhunī: The Pāli term bhikkhunī, usually translated as ‘nun’, refers to a fully ordained female member of the monastic order.
+Although the Buddha did establish a female monastic order, the order more or less died out in Theravādin countries nearly a millennium ago.
 Contemporary efforts to reestablish the bhikkhunī order have been somewhat successful but are not yet fully accepted in most Theravādin countries.
-However, there are now a growing number of bhikkhunīs and bhikkhunī communities developing around the world.
+However, there are now a growing number of bhikkhunī communities around the world.

-• Novice: Novices are those who have completed a lower or temporary ordination by renouncing life in favour of accepting monastic life.
-This often involves leaving one’s home, shaving one’s head, wearing a robe and taking refuge in the Triple Gem (the Buddha, Dhamma and Saṅgha).
+- Sāmaṇera and Sāmaṇerī: Sāmaṇera (male) and sāmaṇerī (female) refers to novices (‘apprentice monk/nun’).
+More specifically, the terms refer to those who have completed a lower or temporary ordination by renouncing secular life in favour of accepting monastic life.
+This involves leaving one’s home, shaving one’s head, wearing a robe and taking refuge in the Triple Gem (the Buddha, Dhamma and Saṅgha).
 The youngest age someone can become a novice is usually around seven.
 By the age of 20, a novice is able to become a fully ordained monk or nun.

 Laity

-The term ‘’ refers to lay or non-ordained Buddhist practitioners who are not part of the monastic order.
-In the Buddhist tradition, the are sometimes referred to as upāsaka (for men) and upāsika (for women).
-This refers to people who are not monks, nuns or novice monastics, yet undertake certain vows (usually in the form of taking refuge in the Triple Gem and attempting to live according to particular moral precepts and the Eightfold Path).
+The term ‘laity’ refers to lay or non-ordained Buddhist practitioners who are not part of the monastic order.
+In the Buddhist tradition, the laity are sometimes referred to as upāsaka (for men) and upāsikā (for women).
+This refers to people who are not monks, nuns or novices, yet undertake certain commitments (usually in the form of taking refuge in the Triple Gem and the Five Moral Precepts).

 Saṅgha and Laity Interactions

-• Conducting certain ceremonies or chanting blessings on request, especially for funerals or other important times of transition in people’s lives.
+- Conducting certain ceremonies or chanting blessings on request, especially for funerals or other important times of transition in people’s lives.

-• Teaching in schools or universities that may be attached to the monastery, or by invitation to other places of learning.
+- Teaching in schools or universities that may be attached to the monastery, or by invitation to other places of learning.

-• Teaching on the Buddhist path and practice, including offering meditation guidance.
+- Teaching on the Buddhist path and practice, including offering meditation guidance.

-• Providing spiritual guidance to the .
+- Providing spiritual guidance to the laity.